-A new exciting campaign from Activity Alliance is calling time on negative perceptions about disability, inclusion and sport and asks – who says?
+Join us in calling time on negative perceptions about disability, inclusion, and sport, and ask – Who says?

 For far too long disabled people have faced misconceptions and presumptions on what is and isn’t possible, including in sport.
-Activity Alliance wants to move the conversations on, open people’s minds and shift out-dated views on disability.
+Activity Alliance wants to move conversations on, open people’s minds and shift out-dated views on disability.

 Who says? empowers people, on and off the field of play, to challenge their own and others’ perceptions.

 First launched in summer 2019, phase one of the campaign gave people the positive stories, resources, and guidance to replace negativity.
 Now, three years on, Who says? is back!

 Who says? phase two focuses on changing attitudes towards disabled children and young people in sport and activity.
 Four new campaign films explore some of the negative perceptions that can impact a disabled child’s opportunities to be active.
 Each film provides upbeat insight from a mixture of disabled and non-disabled children and adults.

 This phase of the campaign was created in response to insight from Activity Alliance's My Active Future: including every child research report, published in March 2020.
 The report examined differences in experience and perceptions of sport and physical activity among disabled and non-disabled children.

 Scroll down the page to watch the latest Who says? campaign films, and to find out how you can call time on negative perceptions about disability, inclusion, and sport.